 Father Lehi taught his children “For it must needs be, that there is an opposition in all things.
 If not so, my firstborn in the wilderness, righteousness could not be brought to pass, neither wickedness, neither holiness nor misery, neither good nor bad” (2 Nephi 2:11).

 Opposition is an essential part of life and without it there can be little or no growth.
-If the plan of salvation is all about helping us to progress until we can become perfect as our Father in heaven is perfect, then opposition is something that all of need to experience in order to become more like God.
+If the plan of salvation is all about helping us to progress until we can become perfect as our Father in heaven is perfect, then opposition is something that all of need to experience in order to become more like him.
 For this reason, everyone faces opposition in their life in one form or another.
 Some face greater opposition than others and some opposition is more severe than others, but opposition is absolutely necessary if we are to improve.

 Opposition comes in many different ways.
 It can come from having to make hard and difficult decisions all the way to such things as discrimination, maltreatment, and persecution.
 Opposition can come in the form of small everyday things that are minor annoyances, to things that present major challenges in our life.
 It comes in the form of problems we face and the choices we are forced to make.
-But whatever the opposition is, they are part of our life in mortality for the purpose of helping us to learn and thereby grow because of them.
+But whatever the opposition is, they are part of our life in mortality for the purpose of helping us learn and thereby grow because of them.

-When Joseph Smith complained about the cold, cramping conditions he was forced to live in when confined to Liberty jail, the Lord told him, “if thou shouldest be cast into the pit, or into the hands of murderers, and the sentence of death passed upon thee; if thou be cast into the deep; if the billowing surge conspire against thee; if fierce winds become thine enemy; if the heavens gather blackness, and all the elements combine to hedge up the way; and above all, if the very jaws of hell shall gape open the mouth wide after thee, know thou, my son, that all these things shall give thee experience, and shall be for thy good” (D&C 122:7).
+When Joseph Smith complained about the cold, cramping conditions he was forced to live in when confined to Liberty jail, the Lord told him, “if thou shouldst be cast into the pit, or into the hands of murderers, and the sentence of death passed upon thee; if thou be cast into the deep; if the billowing surge conspire against thee; if fierce winds become thine enemy; if the heavens gather blackness, and all the elements combine to hedge up the way; and above all, if the very jaws of hell shall gape open the mouth wide after thee, know thou, my son, that all these things shall give thee experience, and shall be for thy good” (D&C 122:7).